Osney Stream: Birds

+Mammals

 The stream's green banks and adjacent gardens host a surprising variety of urban wildlife.
 Residents of Osney Island have reported otters using the waterways, indicating that this once-endangered mammal is returning to Oxford's rivers.
 Water voles, another protected species in British waterways, have also found a suitable habitat in the marshy edges of the stream.
 Even badgers and small muntjac deer are commonly sighted.
-Birds of prey, such as sparrowhawks and red kites, are observed overhead or hunting along the river corridor.